-Define Ascomycetes - A fungi which develop inside the asci means cylindrical sac is known as ascomycetes.
+Define Ascomycetes - A fungi which develops inside the asci means cylindrical sac is known as ascomycetes.
 Cylindrical sacs include moulds, mildews, and yeasts, the fungal component of most lichens, and a few large forms such as morels and truffles.

 Phylum Ascomycota is also called ascomycetes and it is considered as the largest phylum of the fungi kingdom with approx 64000 species.
 All these come under the subkingdom Dikarya due to the presence of dikaryon.
 Ascomycetes produce a sexual non-motile spore called ascospores and the sac-like structures are known as an ascus.
-Every ascus contains nearly four to eight ascospores and they are commonly known as the sac fungi.
+Every ascus contains nearly four to eight ascospores and they are commonly known as sac fungi.

-The living habitat and the feeding habits of the ascomycetes are very diverse, like some of them are saprophytes and the others are pathogens causing various diseases in plants and animals.
-Some of the ascomycetes are edible in nature like mushrooms and some of them live in a symbiotic association like lichens and mycorrhiza.
+The living habitat and the feeding habits of the ascomycetes are very diverse, some of them are saprophytes and the others are pathogens causing various diseases in plants and animals.
+Some of the ascomycetes are edible like mushrooms and some of them live in a symbiotic association like lichens and mycorrhiza.
 Some of the ascomycetes examples are yeast, powdery mildews, cup fungi, morels, truffles, Neurospora, Aspergillus, Cladonia, Penicillium, Candida, Claviceps, etc.

-Ascomycetes are very important economically like in the form of fermented food (bread, cheese, alcoholic beverages), antibiotics (Penicillin) and various chemicals.
+Ascomycetes are very important economically in the form of fermented food (bread, cheese, alcoholic beverages), antibiotics (Penicillin) and various chemicals.
 And many species of ascomycetes are used in biological studies and research (yeast, Neurospora), morels and truffles are used as delicacies.
 Ascomycetes are classified based on the different structures of asci and depending on the method of releasing ascospore.

 Some of the characteristics of ascomycetes are given below.